 Kevin Allen

-A proud alumnus of the University of Hawaiʻi at Mānoa, he served as the features editor of Ka Leo o Hawaiʻi before graduating with a degree in Communications.
-After a brief stint as an SPJ intern, Kevin has gone on to serve as editor for HAWAIʻI Magazine, digital media manager for the Mānoa Heritage Center and digital media specialist for HMSA.
+A proud alumnus of the University of Hawaiʻi at Mānoa, he served as the features editor of Ka Leo o Hawaiʻi before graduating with a degree in communications.
+After a brief stint as an SPJ intern, Kevin went on to serve as editor for HAWAIʻI Magazine, digital media manager for the Mānoa Heritage Center and digital media specialist for HMSA.

 When he’s off the clock, Kevin can be found at home with his wife and cats, in the ocean surfing or playing music with friends.